samanthac02/FTCDocumentation/docs/source/meetingDocumentation.rst

 11/30/22 Presentation
 #####

 We were tasked by our mentor and Principles of Engineering teacher, Mr. Harder, to present to our class about our robot and competition.
-This is the presentation that we showed: [INSERT PRESENTATION LINK]
+This is the presentation that we showed: `presentation on Google Slides`_.

+.. _presentation on Google Slides: https://docs.google.com/presentation/d/17VvZa4iPMsuv0HgZ_Bi3JjldVUJOezuZQfXMDK44Kas/edit/

 =============================